jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - **Code testing suite**: usually used to validate function, statement, branch and condition coverage
 - **Compliance Calendar**: tracks an org's audits, assessments, required filings, due dates and related
 - **Compliance Tests**: an evaluation that determines if an org's controls are being applied according to management policies and procedures
-- **Penetration Testing/Ethical Penentration Testing**: security testing and assessment where testers actively attempt to circumvent/defaut a system's security features; typically constrained by contracts to stay within specified Rules of Engagement (RoE)
+- **Penetration Testing/Ethical Penetration Testing**: security testing and assessment where testers actively attempt to circumvent/default a system's security features; typically constrained by contracts to stay within specified Rules of Engagement (RoE)
 - **Examination**: process of reviewing/inspecting/observing/studying/analyzing specs/mechanisms/activities to understand, clarify, or obtain evidence
-- **Federal Risk and Authorization Management Program FedRAMP)**: a government-wide program that standardizes the security assessment, authorization, and monitoring of cloud services and products; the program was established in 2011 to help the federal government use cloud technologies while protecting federal information
+- **[Federal Risk and Authorization Management Program (FedRAMP)](https://www.fedramp.gov/)**: a government-wide program that standardizes the security assessment, authorization, and monitoring of cloud services and products; the program was established in 2011 to help the federal government use cloud technologies while protecting federal information
 - **Findings**: results created by the application of an assessment procedure
-- **Functional order of controls**: deter, deny, detect, delay, deterimine, and decide
+- **Functional order of controls**: deter, deny, detect, delay, determine, and decide
-- **Fuzzing**: uses modified inputs to test sofware performance under unexpected circumstances; mutation fuzzing modifies known inputs to generate synthetic inputs that may trigger unexpected behavior; generational fuzzing develops inputs based on models of expected inputs to perform the same task
+- **Fuzzing**: uses modified inputs to test software performance under unexpected circumstances; mutation fuzzing modifies known inputs to generate synthetic inputs that may trigger unexpected behavior; generational fuzzing develops inputs based on models of expected inputs to perform the same task
 - **IAM system**: identity and access management system combines lifecycle management and monitoring tools to ensure that identity and authorization are properly handled throughout an org
 - **ITSM**: IT Service Management tools include change management and associated approval tracking
 - **Judgement Sampling**: AKA purposive or authoritative sampling, a non-probability sampling technique where members are chosen only on the basis of the researcher's knowledge and judgement
 - **Misue Case Testing**: testing strategy from a hostile actor's point of view, attempting to lead to integrity failures, malfunctions, or other security or safety compromises
 - **Mutation testing**: mutation testing modifies a program in small ways and then tests that mutant to determine if it behaves as it should or if it fails; technique is used to design and test software through mutation
-- **Plan of Action and Milestones (POA&M)**: a document indentifying tasks to be accomplished, including details, resources, milestones, and completion target dates
+- **Plan of Action and Milestones (POA&M)**: a document identifying tasks to be accomplished, including details, resources, milestones, and completion target dates
-- **RUM**: real user monitoring is a passive monitoring technique that records user interation with an app or system to ensure performance and proper app behavior; often used as a predeploymment process using the actual user interface
+- **RUM**: real user monitoring is a passive monitoring technique that records user iteration with an app or system to ensure performance and proper app behavior; often used as a pre-deployment process using the actual user interface
-- **RoE**: Rules of Engagement, set of rules/constraints/boundaries that establish limits of participant activity; in ethical pen testing, an RoE defines the scope of testing, and to establish liabilty limits for both testers and the sponsoring org or system owners
+- **RoE**: Rules of Engagement, set of rules/constraints/boundaries that establish limits of participant activity; in ethical pen testing, an RoE defines the scope of testing, and to establish liability limits for both testers and the sponsoring org or system owners
 - **SCF**: Script Check Engine is designed to make scripts interoperable with security policy definitions
 - **Statistical Sampling**: process of selecting subsets of examples from a population with the objective of estimating properties of the total population
 - **Substantive Test**: testing technique used by an auditor to obtain the audit evidence in order to support the auditor's opinion
-- **Testing**: process of exersizing one or more assessment objects (activities or mechanisms) under specified conditions to compare actual to expected behaior
+- **Testing**: process of exercising one or more assessment objects (activities or mechanisms) under specified conditions to compare actual to expected behavior
-- **Trust Services Criteria (TSC)**: used by an auditor when evaluating the suitability of the design and operating effectiveness of controls relevant to the security, availabiliity, or processing integrity of information and systems or the confidentiality or privacy of the info processed by the entity
+- **Trust Services Criteria (TSC)**: used by an auditor when evaluating the suitability of the design and operating effectiveness of controls relevant to the security, availability, or processing integrity of information and systems or the confidentiality or privacy of the info processed by the entity

 ## [6.1](#61-design-and-validate-assessment-test-and-audit-strategies-osg-9-chpt-15) Design and validate assessment, test, and audit strategies (OSG-9 Chpt 15)